EsTrevino/higher-order-practice/README.md

 --------
 Quick Overview of app

-Purpose
+**Purpose**
--To practice working with higher order higher order components
+- To practice working with higher order higher order components

+**Things I learned**
+- How to compose and work with higher order components
+- A better understanding of "why" behind them
+- connecting higher order components to redux state
+- I ran into a couple of snags with react router as well, specifically:
+        - you cant pass children into Route, you must add Route inside child component
+        - instead of using context, wrap component in "withRouter" to push.